distanceworkshops/online-course/pages/syllabus/Chapter1.md

 ---
 layout: page-fullwidth
 title: Introduction
-permalink: /Chapter1/
+permalink: /syllabus/Chapter1/

 ---

-#  This chapter introduces the basic concepts of distance sampling via lecture.
+This chapter introduces the basic concepts of distance sampling via lecture.
 It also offers you the chance to sharpen your distance sampling skills with a pencil-and-paper exercise.
 You are also introduced to the distance sampling software, Distance, to analyse ducknest data.

+***

+If you are unsure about how to do anything simply ask.

 * Lecture 1 [Workshop introduction]()